Bleckede: Modern era

+World War II and post-war period

 During the Nazi era the Hanoveran provincial administration was superseded by the Nazi party Gau administration of Eastern Hanover under gauleiter Otto Telschow.
-A subcamp of the Nazi concentration camp Neuengamme existed from August 24, 1944 to February 15, 1945 in the Alt Garge quarter.
+A subcamp of the Neuengamme concentration camp existed from August 24, 1944 to February 15, 1945 in the Alt Garge quarter, whose prisoners were mostly Poles deported from Warsaw following the unsuccessful Polish Warsaw Uprising.

 With the Allied occupation of Germany the situation changed again.
 There was no bridge between the bulk of the Hanover province south of the Elbe, being part of the British zone of occupation in Germany, and the small north Elbian quarters of Bleckede, namely Neu Bleckede and Neu Wendischthun, actually also part of the British zone.
-So the Britons decided a territorial redeployment and ceded Bleckede's north Elbian quarters to the Soviet Zone of occupation in Germany, state of Mecklenburg, making Bleckede one of the divided towns in a divided Germany.
+So the British decided a territorial redeployment and ceded Bleckede's north Elbian quarters to the Soviet Zone of occupation in Germany, state of Mecklenburg, making Bleckede one of the divided towns in a divided Germany.
 With Mecklenburg that area became part of the East German Democratic Republic in 1949.
 The East German control zone along the Inner German border, hermetically sealed off since 1952, made the West and the Elbe banks inaccessible for the inhabitants of Neu Bleckede and Neu Wendischthun.
 Families considered to be living too close to the border were evacuated and their houses demolished.

 After World War II the British opened a displaced person camp in their part of Bleckede.

 After the downfall of the communist regime in East Germany in 1989 (Die Wende) the inhabitants of Bleckede's north Elbian quarters (part of the new state of Mecklenburg-Hither Pomerania) demanded the reunification with western Bleckede, which belonged since 1946 to the West German state of Lower Saxony.

 So both states stipulated in an interstate treaty to disentangle Neu Bleckede and Neu Wendischthun, as well as the neighbouring municipality of Amt Neuhaus from Mecklenburg-Hither Pomerania with effect of 30 June 1993, when they were annexed to Lower Saxony.
 In a referendum the inhabitants of Amt Neuhaus voted for a merger with Bleckede on 7 June 2009.
 Bleckede, however, has not decided yet.